Skip to main content

 Paper 2 Topics

-Paper 2 covers exercise physiology (diet, preparation, and training methods), biomechanical movement (levers, Newton’s laws, projectile motion, angular motion), sport psychology (motivation, arousal, anxiety, group dynamics, attribution theory), and technology in sport.
+Paper 2 covers exercise physiology (diet, preparation, training methods), biomechanical movement (levers, Newton’s laws, projectile motion, angular motion), sport psychology (motivation, arousal, anxiety, group dynamics, attribution theory), and technology in sport.

 How to Use A Level PE Mark Schemes Effectively